castle-engine/castle-engine/examples/fonts/test_local_characters/README.md

 Strings come from various sources (XML, hardcoded in Pascal, X3D...).
 This shows that internationalization support in Castle Game Engine works nicely.

-This demo can also be tested on mobile (Android).
+This demo can also be tested on mobile (Android, iOS).
-We do not package (by default) the freetype library on Android, so ttf loading will not work, but the "embedded" fonts will work.